This post is also available in: 简体中文 (Chinese (Simplified))

 Availability of Avoidance of Double Taxation Agreements

 Originate country may not have established double taxation agreements (also commonly referred to as tax treaties) with all subsidiary countries.
 Using a Singapore company as intermediary holding company will solve this issue.
 Singapore has concluded numerous tax treaties with different countries, especially in Southeast Asia.
-Double taxation agreements are important for promoting international trade and investment by improving transparency of information and certainty of tax positions.
+Double taxation agreements are important for promoting international trade and investment by improving the transparency of information and certainty of tax positions.
 They are also essential for the elimination of double taxation that can arise from cross-border transactions, thereby reducing business costs.

-It is easy for a Singapore company to be considered as a tax resident to enjoy benefits of the double taxation agreements.
+It is easy for a Singapore company to be considered as a tax resident to enjoy the benefits of the double taxation agreements.
 A company is tax resident in Singapore if the control and management of its business is exercised in Singapore.
 This can be done by holding its board of directors meetings in Singapore.

 No capital gains tax